 6. Speak to a Fishers Truck Accident Lawyer

 You’ll want to contact an attorney as soon as possible after the crash.
 The injury law firm will help make sure you collect all necessary evidence and take all required steps to protect yourself while building a solid case.
 When the truck driver’s insurance company contacts you, you can refer them to your Fishers truck accident attorney.
 They can interview witnesses, preserve your evidence, and take many other steps to present your case in the best light possible and to prevent you from making critical errors that could hurt your case.

-- The truck driver is at-fault: If there is evidence of any alcohol or drug use, distracted or fatigued driving, or speeding to make their weekly quota, which led to the accident.
+- Truck Driver Liability: We will look into if there is evidence of alcohol or drug use, distracted or fatigued driving, or speeding to make their weekly quota, which led to the accident.

-- Trucking company negligence: Did the trucking company hire an unqualified driver or pressure them to drive in unsafe conditions to meet their quota?
+- Trucking company negligence: We will determine if there was negligence on the part of the trucking company.
+Did they hire an unqualified driver or pressure them to drive in unsafe conditions to meet their quota?
 Did they fail to properly maintain the truck?